Here I Am (Kelly Rowland album): Writing and composition

 American R&B singer-songwriter Ne-Yo was also involved in the album and wrote three songs which were produced by StarGate.
-When describing the process of working with him, Rowland said, "Ne-Yo asked me what I wanted to talk about, and I replied 'I'm in a different space.
-Change is very comfortable for me, and I'm happy where I am'."
-The first of these records, "Shake Them Haters Off", was originally intended to be a single in the US.
-It is an "up-tempo" and fun record with lyrics such as "Its like a job I that I never get a break from/because haters never take a vacation."
+"Shake Them Haters Off" is an "up-tempo" and fun record with lyrics such as "Its like a job I that I never get a break from/because haters never take a vacation."
 Another collaboration titled "Grown Ass Woman" (later changed to "Grown Woman") was described by Rowland as her favorite song on the album.
 Ne-Yo conceptualized the song in a three-minute conversation with Rowland, where she told him she wanted a record where she could claim "I'm grown!".
 According to Janine Simon from Honey Mag, on "Grown [Ass] Woman" Rowland digs "through old pictures from the Destiny's Child days reflecting on how far she has come yet how 'Grown and silly' she still is."
 It would later be released as one of the album's two US lead singles.
 The pair collaborated on a third song, "Heaven n Earth", described by Simon as a ballad using imagery to demonstrate a "sonic portrait, painted with flecks of sentiment; a picture of what the singer believes is what 'we deserve as a people'."
 According to Rowland, one of these three records was also recorded as a duet featuring Ne-Yo's vocals.
 None of these songs made the album apart from "Heaven n Earth", which features as song number eleven on the deluxe edition.